 Now, there can be one more reason behind this error while executing.
 The reason could be that we are using a role that does not have permission to execute the procedure.

-In that case, we need to grant the EXECUTE permission to the role on that procedure.
+In that case, we need to grant EXECUTE permission for the role of that procedure.

 For this implementation, we can use the following syntax.